Here is my take on Chinese music and movies. My tastes only, no apologies. If you're onto something that I've missed, please let me know.

 TV series available in DVD format

 Shuihuchuan.
 Knows as 'The Heroes of the Marshes," "Water Margin," "The 108 Heroes".
-Hours and hours of wicked fighting interspersed with high drama (but don't doze off in the drama).
+Hours and hours of wicked fighting interspersed with high drama (but don't doze off in the drama if you want to know why they are fighting).
 Very high production values.
 I heard it is available in dubbed in English, but I've never seen that.

 Ghengis Khan.
 Horses, wide sky, what more could you want?
 The costumes are fabulous, the acting is good, and although it is confusing with a huge cast and long names, it is really good.
 I don't know how authentic it all is.